SEB-Core/mongoose-recipes/README.md

 <br>

-Now, head back to our `recipeRouter.js` file and we will hook it up.
+Now, head back to your `recipeRouter.js` file and you will hook it up.

-In the route from earlier, we reference the function:
+In the route from earlier, you reference the function:

 ```js
 router.get('/', recipeController.getAllRecipes)